requery/requery/README.md

 apply plugin: 'com.neenbedankt.android-apt'
 ```

+For more information see the [wiki](https://github.com/requery/requery/wiki).
 Feedback and suggestions are welcome.

-For more information see the [wiki](https://github.com/requery/requery/wiki) page.

 License
 -------